Seller's duties

 • Fitness for all purposes for which goods of the kind in question are commonly supplied.

-Goods for special purpose
+Goods and digital content for special purposes

 For example, if the buyer is an expert in relation to the goods, and the seller isn't, it wouldn't be reasonable for the buyer to rely on the seller's skill or judgement.
-If goods are supplied under a hire purchase agreement, there's an implied term that they're fit for special purposes that the hirer tells the creditor or credit broker about.

 Goods installed for consumer